 The John Carroll University ideaLab is an idea contest open to all undergraduate students in all majors.
 The ideaLab is in three parts:

-Part One: The ideaLab workshop will be held on Monday afternoon, February 18th at 4:00 p.m. in the O’Dea Room in the Lombardo Student Center.
+Part One: The ideaLab workshop will be held on Wednesday evening, March 1st at 4:30 p.m. in the O’Dea Room in the Lombardo Student Center.
 At the workshop, you may try your idea out on judges who will critique it.
 A three minute “elevator pitch”, followed by the judges comments is the format.
 No need to have your presentation finalized, this is a test run to see what you need to do to be competitive in the next step.

 Part Two: The next step is the John Carroll round of ideaLab.

-The judging of the John Carroll round will be held at 4:30 p.m. on Monday, March 23rd in Rooms 202 / 203 of the Dolan Science Center.
+The judging of the John Carroll round will be held at 4:00 p.m. on Wednesday, March 29th in the LSC Conference Room.
 Judges will decide which idea is the best and the winning team will receive a prize of $1,000.

 Part Three: The Finals of ideaLab

-On Wednesday, April 3rd, the finals of ideaLab will be held at 4:00 p.m. at Ashland University.
-The John Carroll winner will present agaianst the 10 other shools of the Entrepreneurship Education Consortium (EEC).
+On Thursday, April 6th, the finals of ideaLab will be held at Lake Erie College.
+The John Carroll winner will present against the 10 other shools of the Entrepreneurship Education Consortium (EEC).
 The first prize for the winning entry is $5,000.

 This is a great contest, so bring your “A” game!